ricksterhd123/teams/README.md

 # teams
-A team script a little bit more robust than the one in FRP
+A little bit more robust than the one in FRP

 ## Features:
 - Create team using command /registerteam